Newbie Castle: The Lairds of Newbie

 Thomas Corrie of Kelwood and Newbie died in 1513, possibly at the Battle of Flodden.
 The Johnstone family acquired possession of Newbie after a series of disputes.
 Kelwood was held by the Corrie's until at least 1627.

+John Johnstone of Newbie was listed as supporter of Mary, Queen of Scots in February 1569.
 Newbie was held latterly by the Marquises of Annandale.

 Sir James Johnstone purchased the Barony of Newbie, but it took twenty-four years of legal action before the last of the relatives of the Corries resigned their titles.
 He died with significant debts as a result of the litigation.
 Robert Johnstone of Raecleuch moved into Newbie Castle as the legal tutor or guardian of his heir, the new young laird.
 The creditors attempted to have the Johnstones removed, including Edward Johnstone of Ryehill, the laird's brothers David and Abraham, Adam and John Johnstone of Mylnfield, his grandson John, several nephews.
 By 1609 Edward Johnstone had use of part of the property.
 In 1639 the Corries of Kelwood and Newbie resumed legal action against John's widow Bessie and their son George.
 The history of the lairds is a complex series of costly legal disputes amongst the wider family.

 The barony of Newbie was held latterly by the Marquises of Annandale who were members of the Johnstone clan.